Bleomycin

 Bleomycin is a medication primarily used to treat cancer.
 This includes Hodgkin's lymphoma, non-Hodgkin's lymphoma, testicular cancer, ovarian cancer, and cervical cancer among others.
 Typically used with other cancer medications, it can be given intravenously, by injection into a muscle or under the skin.
-It may also be administered inside the chest to help prevent the recurrence of a pleural effusion due to cancer; however talc is better for this.
+It may also be administered inside the chest to help prevent the recurrence of a pleural effusion due to cancer; however, talc is better for this.
 It may sometimes be used to treat other difficult-to-treat skin lesions such as plantar warts in immunocompromised patients.

 Common side effects include fever, weight loss, vomiting, and rash.
 A severe type of anaphylaxis may occur.
 It may also cause inflammation of the lungs that can result in lung scarring.
 Chest X-rays every couple of weeks are recommended to check for this.
 Bleomycin may cause harm to the baby if used during pregnancy.
 It is believed to primarily work by preventing the synthesis of DNA.

 Bleomycin was discovered in 1962.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 It is made by the bacterium Streptomyces verticillus.

 Medical uses

 Cancer

-Bleomycin is mostly used to treat cancer.
-This includes testicular cancer, ovarian cancer, and Hodgkin's disease, and less commonly non-Hodgkin's disease.
+Bleomycin is mostly used to treat testicular cancer, ovarian cancer, and Hodgkin's disease, and less commonly non-Hodgkin's disease.
 It can be given intravenously, by intramuscular injection, or under the skin.